Action Verbs

 report_error(["cantDo", "delete", x_what_binding.variable.name])

-yield from individual_style_predication_1(state,
+yield from individual_style_predication_1(context,

 x_what_binding,